10sr/fuzzy-finder-el/README.md

 Overview
 --------

-The `fuzzy-finder` command opens a new window, starts a fuzzy finder process inside of it, and then calls a function on the selected items.
+The `fuzzy-finder` command starts a fuzzy finder process and calls a function on the selected items.
 By default it visits selected files.

 There are a number of applications which can be used with `fuzzy-finder`